klees/ILIAS_SIG_Refactoring/ContinuousIntegration/PROPOSAL_1.md

 implemented Jenkins Server as well as a new solution.

-A central CI server would make it possible for all developers (and of course other interesed parties) to refer to a common set of rules and results.
+A central CI server would make it possible for all developers (and of course other interesed parties) to refer to a common set of test, rules and results.

 We propose the following set of test:
-- Existing Unit Tests
+- existing unit tests
-- Newly implemented Architectural Tests
+- newly implemented architectural tests

 #### Unit Tests
-Currently Unit Tests are by choice of the resposible maintainers.
-This proposal does not include any changes in the handling of Unit Tests.
-Already existing Unit Tests are included in the CI-Service.
+Currently unit tests are by choice of the responsible maintainers.
+This proposal does not include any changes in the handling of unit tests.
+Already existing unit tests are included in the CI service..

 #### Implement Architectural Tests in CI
 To check architectural rules on the ILIAS code base, [dicto](http://scg.unibe.ch/dicto/)